 Formally Private Synthetic Data: Empowering research on confidential data while providing for privacy and security

-Simson L. Garfinkel
+Simson L. Garfinkel Center for Disclosure Avoidance US Census Bureau

 March 16, 2017

-Many organizations have confidential data that they cannot share with external researchers for reasons of law, security, or logistics.
+Many organizations have confidential data that can be prohibitively complicated or expensive to share with external researchers for reasons of law, security, or logistics.
 Formally private synthetic data (FPSD) is an approach that these organizations can use to enable external researchers to perform a wide variety of aggregate analyses on the confidential datasets while maintaining limits on the amount of privacy loss that individuals within the dataset can experience.
 Compared with other techniques for allowing statistical analyses of confidential data, such as de-identification and secure computing enclaves, formally private synthetic data potentially offers stronger privacy and security guarantees, but at a cost of data accuracy and public acceptability.
 Additionally, FPSD cannot be linked with external datasets, so they cannot be used for linkage studies or certain kinds of longitudinal studies.

 Synthetic data have long been used in social science research, as they allow students and researchers to become familiar with a dataset without having to obtain approvals necessary to work with confidential data.
 Synthetic data have also been used in software development, as it allows programmers to create and test software without the additional security concerns that come with handling personally identifiable information (PII).